They say that everything is bigger in Texas. This is undoubtedly the case when it comes to cannabis and hemp law confusion.

 - Huntington’s disease

-As per Texas state legislature, “low-THC cannabis” is defined as:
+As per the Texas state legislature, “low-THC cannabis” is defined as:

 “…any part of [the Cannabis sativa L. plant] or any compound, manufacture, salt, derivative, mixture, preparation, resin, or oil of that plant that contains:

 - Not more than 0.5 percent by weight of tetrahydrocannabinol (THC); and

 - Not less than 10 percent by weight of cannabidiol (CBD).”

 SB 339 effectively only allowed for CBD oil usage.
 The 2018 Farm Bill allows the cultivation of industrial hemp with a maximum of 0.3% THC.
 MMJ patients in Texas could only use products with 0.5% THC.
 The difference was hardly worth the extra effort.
 Also, doctors that recommend the oil are technically breaking federal law.